 Elena Klaw, Ph.D., Clinical & Community Psychology is a Professor of Psychology in the Clinical Division and Chair of the Veterans' Advisory Committee.
 She served as the Director of the Center for Community Learning & Leadership and oversaw an AmeriCorps Program that matched SJSU students as tutors to low income K-8 students.
 Dr. Klaw has published in the areas of mentoring, service-learning, peer education, intimate violence prevention, and serving veterans in higher education.
 Her first book is titled Mentoring and Making it in Academe: A Guide for Newcomers to the Ivory Tower.
 She is currently working on a book about college student veterans.

-Shishir Mathur obtained the Ph.D. in Urban Planning from the University of Washington.
+Shishir Mathur obtained his Ph.D. in Urban Planning from the University of Washington.
 He is an associate professor of urban and regional planning at San Jose State University and has over 15 years of experience in academia, corporate sector, and consulting.
 His body of work includes one book and more than 60 book-length manuscripts, book chapters, journal articles, working papers, conference papers/presentations, and consulting projects in the fields of urban & real estate economics, housing, public finance, international planning, growth management, land use planning, transportation planning, urban design, emergency management, and systems analysis.

 An expert in econometrics, Dr. Mathur is currently working on a research project that seeks to estimate the impact of school quality on housing prices.